Fall 2017

 What kinds of songs are we looking for?
 Songs that may be inspired by the revolutionary nature of Hamilton in some way, but which take your own form and direction.
 For instance, you might write a song (in any genre) about a period of social change other than the Revolutionary period, or a revolutionary (historical or contemporary) figure of your choice.
 The judges will be looking for evidence of your own originality and creativity.
 Humor is not a must, but it can be a plus.

 The winners will be selected at the end of the fall term, and invited to participate in workshops (for instance, about song writing and beat making) and record in the RYSE studio in the spring term.
 Workshops and studio time will be in the early evening, Tuesdays and Thursdays 4:00-6:00.
 In addition, each winner will receive a $500 Amazon gift card.
-To enter the contest, simply fill out this online form by November 17.
+To enter the contest, simply fill out this online form [form no longer active] by November 17, 2017.
 You will be asked to submit a link to your audition tape.
 Your song should be in a compressed format (MP3 or similar internet stream-able compressed audio format).

 Acknowledgments